Medallion Architecture: A complete Guide

 May contain errors and duplicates

-High data volume
+High volume

 Foundation for auditing and reprocessing

-Silver Layer: Cleaned and Enriched Data
+Silver Layer: Cleansed and Enriched Data

 What is the Silver layer?